ir-nlp-csui/kethu/README.md

   * changed the POS tag for 'Rp' and the similar tokens from SYM to NN

 * 2019-09-01 v1.0
-  * revised the bracketing format to PTB format
+  * converted the bracketing format to the PTB format
-  * revised the POS tag set and adjusted the POS tagging
+  * revised the POS tag set and adjusted the POS tags to the PTB tagset
   * resolved missing punctuations, typo, incorrect reported speech annotation, etc.

 ## Contributors